fsoubelet/dotfiles/README.md

 ### Prerequisites

 My go-to python distribution is the [Anaconda][anaconda] distribution.
-It is highly recommended to download it before running the installation
+It is recommended to install it before running the installation script.
+You can download your wanted version [here][anacondadownload].

 ### Necessary tools